Introduction to MySQL Server

 4. Storage Engine

-A storage engine is a software module that is being used by RDBMS to perform CRUD operations (Create, read, update and delete).
+A storage engine is a software module RDBMS uses to perform CRUD operations (Create, read, update, and delete).

 The storage engines are of two types in MySQL: